 See the white stuff at the bottom?
-That’s what I was talking about.
-Once they’re all dissolved, you’ll notice a lot of white muck floating at the top of your Skittles Vodka.
+That’s the gunk we’ve been talking about.
+Once they’re all dissolved, you’ll notice a lot of layer of this white muck floating at the top of your Skittles Vodka.
 We’ll take care of this in Step 6.

 Step 5: Strain your Skittles Vodka